 If you experience technical problems completing Entrance Counseling or e-signing the MPN, please contact the U.S. Department of Education’s Borrower Application Services at 800-557-7394.

 Additional Loan Options

-Federal Direct Parent PLUS Loan- If you are an eligible undergraduate dependent student and your parent is eligible, your parent can apply for a separate PLUS Loan for the summer.
-NOTE: Summer Parent PLUS applications are separate from approved fall/spring PLUS applications and should be completed after April 1, 2017 using academic year "2017".
+Federal Direct Parent PLUS Loan- If you are an undergraduate dependent student and your parent is eligible, your parent may apply for a separate PLUS Loan for the summer.
+NOTE: Summer Parent PLUS applications are separate from approved fall/spring PLUS applications and should be completed after April 1 using academic year "2122".